-Mission: Advanced research at conditions of extreme pressure, temperature and strain rates, exploring structure, defects, strain, and transformations of minerals and materials of technological interest with advanced crystallographic techniques
+Advanced research at conditions of extreme pressure, temperature and strain rates, exploring structure, defects, strain, and transformations of minerals and materials of technological interest with advanced crystallographic techniques

-Access: Up to 50% beamtime available for high pressure experiments
+Up to 50% beamtime available for high pressure experiments

-Main techniques: Monochromatic angle dispersive diffraction on single crystals and polycrystals at ambient and high temperatures using diamond anvil cells
+Monochromatic angle dispersive diffraction on single crystals and polycrystals at ambient and high temperatures using diamond anvil cells

-Studies of: equation of state, phase transitions, structure determination
+Equation of state, phase transitions, structure determination

-Materials: minerals, metals, oxides, silicates, nitrides, manganites, clathrates, microinclusions and many others
+Minerals, metals, oxides, silicates, nitrides, manganites, clathrates, microinclusions and many others